You may notice relief in UC symptoms during periods of remission and worsening during periods of relapse or flare-ups.

 your age at diagnosis

-People with UC are 2–3 times more likely than average to develop colorectal cancer.
-The risk may depend on factors such as:
+People with UC are 2 to 3 times more likely to develop colorectal cancer than people without UC.
+The risk may depend on several factors, such as:

 related conditions you